ibm-cloud-docs/containers/ts-sbd-vsi-vpe.md

 - **Attach your `kube-CLUSTERID` security group to your VSI**.
     - Each cluster in your VPC has a security group attached to its worker nodes.
 The name of this security group is `kube-CLUSTERID`.
-    - This security group has already been configured to talk to your VPE gateway. - You can attach any `kube-CLUSTERID` security group to your VSI allows the VSI to communicate through the VPE gateway.
+    - This security group has already been configured to talk to your VPE gateway. - You can attach any `kube-CLUSTERID` security group to your VSI, which allows the VSI to communicate through the VPE gateway.
     - You can attach security groups to your VSIs from the VPC console.

 - **Add an inbound security group rule from your VSI security group to your VPE gateway security group**.